• Key supplier to the NHS

 Sitting in the same position for too long allows pressure to build up in specific areas — often the buttocks or lower back.
 This can quickly lead to pressure ulcers if left untreated.

-During rehabilitation, the last thing anyone needs is to develop a pressure injury.
+During rehabilitation, the last thing anyone wants is to develop a pressure injury.
 They are painful and an infection risk.
 It will make their recovery time longer and more complicated.

 Body Weight Distribution Graph - Pressure Care